kennethreitz/python-github3/README.rst

 Github3: Python wrapper for the (new) GitHub API v3
 ===================================================

-Github's working on a new API.
-This is the new Python wrapper for it.
+Github has a new API.
+This is the best Python wrapper for it.

-**This a work in progress.** Should be relased eventually.
+**This a work in progress.** Should be relased soon.